Our Team at Portland State University

 Mr. MacArthur currently manages a complex Federal Transit Administration (FTA) grant to Develop and Test an Emergency Transportation Recovery Plan for the Portland, Oregon Region.
 This project requires close coordination and collaboration with a variety of public agency partners including city of Portland emergency management and transportation bureaus in addition to transit and other agencies critical to the region’s emergency transportation recovery efforts.
 In addition, this project is creating national training program that will be tested in six cities in early 2018.
 MacArthur is the Principal Investigator for TREC's electric bicycle research initiatives.
 His research also includes low-/no-emission vehicle infrastructure in Portland metro, as well as a climate change impact assessment for surface transportation in the Pacific Northwest and Alaska.
 Before joining the TREC staff, John was the Context Sensitive and Sustainable Solutions Program Manager for the Oregon Department of Transportation’s OTIA III State Bridge Delivery Program.

 Cait joined the TREC team in fall 2017 with an extensive background in event planning and strategic communications for green building policy and design.
-An avid biker and long-time volunteer with Oregon Walks, she is excited to tackle the dissemination of the center's progressive portfolio of transportation research on mobility.
+An avid biker and long-time volunteer with pedestrian advocacy group Oregon Walks, she is excited to tackle the dissemination of the center's progressive portfolio of transportation research on mobility.
 Storytelling is a critical piece to moving research from the theoretical realm to practical application, and Portland is the perfect landscape for this "living laboratory."
-Off-hours she spends with her time with Tomato the Dog, tending to her 72 house plants, or advocating for more equitable infrastructure in Portland.
+Off-hours she spends her time with Tomato the Dog, tending to her 72 house plants, or advocating for more equitable infrastructure in Portland.

 Research Program Administrator